HANDICAP STROKES

 Handicap Strokes are used to determine the net best ball score in Best Ball Competitions.

-See the example below for the proper method of recording your scores for best ball for a team of 2 players.
+The above scorecard is an example of the proper method of recording your scores for best ball for a team of 2 players.

 The first line of scores will be your gross score, the second line of scores will be your net score (gross score less number of ticks you are entitled to receive).
 This scoring is done for each player.
 The lowest net score of each hole is used to determine your best ball score.